 The law covers all electrical and electronic devices that are used privately or commercially and require electricity with a maximum AC voltage of 1,000 volts or a maximum DC voltage of 1,500 volts for their operation.
 Devices that are only intended for the military, for space and large stationary devices are explicitly excluded.
 The laws therefore affects all devices from the LAN cable to the hand blender to the medical ultrasound device.

 The laws require you as the distributor (manufacturer and dealer) to register the product with the national authority as well as take-back schemes.
+In addition, you are obligated to pay for disposal and to take back old equipment yourself.
 The law also stipulates that end users are not allowed to dispose of the devices with household waste but must bring them to a collection point.
 End users can also hand in the device to local retailers in accordance with the legal requirements.
 Trade is also subject to the obligations under the law if the product is being brought onto the respective market for the first time.

 Who must fulfill the obligations?

-Manufacturers, trade, importers, and online marketplaces are considered distributorsand must observe the legal requirements.
-This applies both nationallyand internationally, i.e. also when you export or import.
+Manufacturers, dealers and importers as well as online marketplaces are considered as distributors and must comply with the legal requirements.
+This applies both nationally and internationally, i.e. also when you export or import.
 You will therefore be confronted with WEEE many times during your business, even if you are not directly aware of it.